ga-wdi-exercises/checkpoint-react/README.md

 ### Question #4

 Products receives a property called `listing` containing an array of objects.
 Each object contains a key for `name` (a string) and `price` (a number).
-Edit the below code snippet to render a list of `Comment` components that take `name` and `price` as incoming properties.
+Edit the below code snippet to render a list of `Product` components that take `name` and `price` as incoming properties.

 ```js
 // assume Component and Product are imported above